The beaches

 L'Almadrava

 A beach 450 metres long, with fine sand and turquoise-blue water.
 It is five kilometres from Roses, along the road that runs from the lighthouse to Falconera point.
 It is sheltered from the North wind, which makes it very popular with bathers.
-Apart from the year 1993, ever since 1992 it has been awarded the Blue Flag by the European Union for the quality of its waters and services.

 Services: